Skip to content

 Important information about the demonstration environment!

-1. Click the Subnets option in the side menu under the PowerVS-L3-2024 workspace.
-Expand the Networking section if not already expanded.
+1. Expand the Networking (A) section and click the Subnets (B) option in the side menu under the PowerVS-L3-2025 workspace.

 • Classless Inter-Domain Routing (CIDR)